What is it like to work together?

-After our presentation of the design plan, we let you take some time and make sure you like everything – testing out the sofa, the paint colors and living with the design plan.
-If there are pieces we need to tweak, then we do that before we start purchasing (unless something really needs to be purchased – if it’s on sale or going away!).
-We then start purchasing pieces once you have approved the full design plan.
+After our presentation of the design plan, we let you take some time and make sure you like everything — testing out the sofa, the paint colors, and living with the design plan.
+If there are any pieces we need to change, then we do so before we start purchasing (unless something really needs to be purchased — if it’s on sale or going away!).
+We then start purchasing pieces, normally as soon as you have approved the full design plan.

 After all of the painting is done and deliveries are made, we come back and add that key, final “styling” layer to the space.
 This helps to warm up the space, and it lets us add those few last pieces that make the space feel personal and not as if everything was just purchased.

 We love to mix things up in unexpected ways — we believe that it’s the unique combination of furniture and accessories that makes a space work well and reflect your personal style.